timmw/SuperMotd/README.md

 2. Create a file inside configs/supermotd/templates

-3. Add superbank.amxx into plugins.ini
+3. Add supermotd.amxx into plugins.ini

 4. Restart your server

 *Congratulations!
-You have installed SuperBank!*
+You have installed SuperMotd!*

 ## Commands